rclone/rclone/docs/content/contact.md

   * https://forum.rclone.org

-## Gitub project ##
+## GitHub's repository ##

-The project website is at:
+The project's repository is located at:

   * https://github.com/rclone/rclone

-There you can file bug reports or contribute pull requests.
+There you can file bug reports or contribute with pull requests.

 ## Twitter ##